zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 [.code-highlight: 7-8]
 ^Its dependencies.
 ^A package dependency typically consists of a Git URL to the source of the package, and a requirement for the version of the package.
 We will see an example later on.
+^Dependencies declare other packages that this package depends on.
+^`.package(url: /* package url */, from: "1.0.0"),`

 [.code-highlight: 9, 16]
-^The package targets: A target isthe basic building block of a Swift package.
+^The package targets: A target is the basic building block of a Swift package.
 ^Each target contains a set of source files that are compiled into a module or test suite.
 ^A target may depend on other targets within the same package and on products vended by the package's dependencies.